-We introduce in the following two notions of conceptual view of a neural network, in detail a \emph{many-valued} and a \emph{symbolic} view.
-Both provide novel methods to enable a human AI analyst to grasp deeper insights into the knowledge that is captured by the neurons.
-In addition to that the symbolic view facilitates the application of abductive learning procedures.
-This results in rules that allow to explain a NN by means of human comprehensible terminology, as well as, in terms of the neurons.
+We introduce two notions of conceptual view of a neural network: a \emph{many-valued} and a \emph{symbolic} view.
+Both provide novel methods to enable a human AI analyst to grasp deeper insights into the knowledge captured by the neurons.
+In addition, the symbolic view facilitates the application of abductive learning procedures.
+This results in rules that allow explaining a NN by means of human-comprehensible terminology, as well as in terms of the neurons.